izadiegizabal/adar/README.md

 Besides, I've used Hilt for the Dependency Injection and flow with coroutines for the concurrency.

 I've been able to finish most user stories (except the 5th) so I would be adding that if I had more time.
 Besides, more importantly, I would improve the test cases, since I tried to squish in more features with the downside of worse code coverage.
+Plus documentation, it currently lacks any real documentation, so I would most definitely be adding that.

 On a similar note, had I had more time, I would polish the remove transaction feature since it currently doesn't update the accounts balances.